tutv2904/android-onclan-sdk/README.md

 # I. Install SDK

-## 1. Download & unzip the SDK
+## 1. Download

+Download the onClanSDK jar file in onClanSDKLibrary folder

 ## 2. Add the SDK to your project

-import onClan SDK project to your IDE, the SDK project just contains libs folder, other folders are unused
+Add the downloaded jar file to libs folder in your project

 ![add](https://github.com/appota/android-onclan-sdk/blob/master/docs/import.png)